livewires/js-coding/worksheets/02-forms-and-events.md

 `JS` can select items within the `HTML` to provide interactivity with it… Our form is good… but we want something to happen when we click the submit button.

-First in our `JS` we need to find the `button`; we do this by using `document.querySelector` and looking for the element's ID:
+First in our `JS` we need to find the `button`; we do this by using `document.querySelector` and looking for the element's class:

 ```JS
 var submitButton = document.querySelector('.submit-button');